 There are basically two styles of shower head, fixed and hand held.
 Both of these can deliver a fixed spray or one that is adjustable to give multiple spray patterns.

-Perhaps it is a simple replacement head that you need, if so then for just £10.02 we can supply a quality single-function shower head from Roper Rhodes.
-Another hand held shower head is the Hansgrohe adjustable which will at the touch of a button on the handle change the pattern of spray from a broad relaxing spray to the refreshing air/water mix of the RainAir setting, and an invigorating massage setting.
+Perhaps it is a simple replacement head that you need, if so then for a very low cost we can supply a quality single-function shower head from Roper Rhodes.
+Another hand held shower head is the Hansgrohe Crometta 100 Vario which will change the pattern of spray from a broad relaxing spray to the refreshing air/water mix of the RainAir setting, and an invigorating massage setting.